ubco-cmps/data301_course/about/syllabus.md

 For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
 Careful records are kept in order to monitor and prevent recurrences.

-## Compassion

-As I'm sure you're aware, *there is a global pandemic* happening right now and we could all use some extra compassion and humanity.
-If you're going through something that is affecting you (course or otherwise), you are always welcome to come and talk to me about it.
-If I am not able to help you myself, then I can probably direct you to the right person or resource.
-If you need extra help, or extra time to deal with something you're going through, just ask.
-You will *never* owe me an explanation about your physical health, mental health, or those of your family members, friends, etc...
-I will believe you, and I will trust you.
-I will not judge you, nor think any less of you.
-I will do everything in my power to work out something that is both reasonable and fair.
-This, I promise!

 ## UBC Policies

 UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.